THE BOSS MARE IS AN OLDER, WISER FEMALE HORSE WHO HAS THE MOST COMMON SENSE.

 12” X 16” Archival Giclee Reproduction of the original acryllic and charcoal artwork.
 Signed, wrapped in acid-free paper and shipped in a crush resistant tube.
 Price includes shipping within the US, handling and insurance. $145.

-Inspired by Stunning Steeds
+Inspired by the "stunning" photography of Stunning Steeds

 We think we save horses but in fact they save us.

 THE HERD TRUSTS HER TO TAKE THE LEAD WHEN THEY TRAVEL.
 SHE SELECTS THE SAFEST ROUTE AND THE BEST PLACES TO GRAZE.
 AND SHE RESERVES THE RIGHT TO DRINK FIRST.

 AND SHE ALONE DETERMINES WHEN THEIR BEHAVIOR HAS CHANGED SUFFICIENTLY TO LET THEM REJOIN.